14 Tips to Grow Your Substack Audience (and not Lose Your Mind)

 1. Know Your Niche (and Own It)

+Substack isn’t about going viral.
+It’s about resonance.
 Substack is full of people writing about everything from deep-dive political analysis to how to make the perfect sourdough starter.
 The most successful newsletters aren’t for everyone—they’re for someone.
-Get crystal clear on:

 What you're writing about